okuhlen/mediguru-data-extraction/readme.md

 If you would like a good idea as to how the downloaded files should be placed in the solution, please have a look at the following C# class files:

 - `GEMSFileLocations.cs` - This file speaks to the expected locations of the GEMS excel spreadsheets.
 Place all the 2023 files in the GEMS folder.
 The 2024 files should be placed in the 2024 subdirectory in the GEMS folder.
-- `GEMSFileLocations.cs` - This file speaks to the base directory where all Momentum files are to be found.
+- `BaseDirectories.cs` - This file speaks to the base directory where all Momentum files are to be found.
 Please ensure these files are in xlsx format!
   Other files which you should download/create:
 - WoolTru files must be stored in the Files/WoolTru subdirectory.

-After adding all the necessary files, dont forget to add these files to the project.
+After adding all the necessary files, do not forget to add these files to the project.
 Select all files and right click.
 Then, select properties.
 Set the "Copy to output directory" dropdown to "Copy if Newer".
 See the screenshot below as an example:

 ![Example of GEMS tariff file properties](Images/receipt_1.png)